-Deep ploughing or tilling is a highly effective form of Giant Hogweed control.
-This technique both cuts through the taproot killing the plant and turns the soil over helping to bury the seeds at a depth which inhibits growth.
+Deep ploughing or tilling is a highly effective form of giant hogweed control.
+This technique both cuts through the taproot, killing the plant, and turns the soil over, helping to bury the seeds at a depth which inhibits growth.

-It is unlikely that a single treatment using ploughing will eradicate the plant and hence it needs to be repeated or other control measures such as herbicidal control will need to be integrated into the Giant Hogweed Management Plan.
+It is unlikely that a single treatment using ploughing will eradicate the plant and hence it needs to be repeated.
+Other control measures, such as herbicidal control, will probably need to be integrated into the Giant Hogweed Management Plan.